 Simulations

-By Dermot Tynan, almost 5 years ago.
+By Dermot Tynan, over 5 years ago.

 Carpenters like to say "measure twice, cut once."
 In the software world, we make extensive use of unit tests and end-to-end tests.
 But the North Atlantic is no friend to small boats, and there's not a lot of end-to-end testing which can replicate the vagaries of the wild Atlantic.
 To that end, we use simulations.
 Simulators can be used to throw all kinds of real-world problems at a piece of software, and measure the response.